 The hypothalamus holds within it the areas responsible for aggression, territorial defense, and sexual pursuit.
 It also controls sleep and appetite cycles along with the limbic system (another part of the brain).
 Estrogen receptors in the hypothalamus effect food intake, energy, and the distribution of body fat.

 The hypothalamus is part of both the endocrine system and the nervous system and is responsible for messages between the two.
 The hypothalamus releases many neurochemicals including:

 - Dopamine: a neurotransmitter affecting reward-based motivation, decision-making, ADHD, Parkinson’s disease, restless leg syndrome, lack of focus and motor control.
 It also affects a part of the brain called the pre-frontal cortex.
 The pre-frontal cortex controls executive functioning such as the ability to see consequences for our actions and organizational planning.
-We will discuss this further in a future blog.
 It is a big issue for people on the autism spectrum.

 - Oxytocin: released via the pituitary as a part of hypothalamic functioning.
 Oxytocin is the hormone involved with the ability to bond with others, especially the mother after birth.

 What can we do to assist the hypothalamus?

 Zinc, vitamin D3, proper iodine levels and exercise are crucial to the proper functioning of the hypothalamus.